-Principle initiatives to reduce energy consumption implemented by the Recordati Group
+Principle initiatives to reduce energy consumption implemented by the Recordati

 In recent years, the Italian Parent Group has launched a reduced energy consumption policy through the implementation of initiatives aimed at company vehicles, the technological modernisation of IT equipment such as printers and photocopiers, and the use of LED lighting.
 This plan is enabling the Group to reduce energy usage and mitigate the environmental impact resulting from the use of company equipment, promoting a more efficient use of energy resources and reducing CO2 equivalent gases.
-Attention to the environmental impact and enhancing the value of the areas in which it operates without ever detracting from the efficiency of its tools.
+Attention to the environment is therefore one of the primary themes for 2019, confirming the Group's commitment to optimising environmental impact and enhancing the value of the areas in which it operates without ever detracting from the efficiency of its tools.